hrideshmg/hrideshmg.github.io/content/post/hello-world/index.md

 2. Reviews on Anime I've watched or Games I've played.
 3. Tutorials on random things that I feel deserve one.
 4. Sharing my experience on events I've attended/helped organize.
-5. Random jottings about life and the universe.
+5. Random jottings about life.